What does the phrase ‘two down, one to go‘ mean? It means that two things have been completed and there is one more thing left to do.

 Here is an example of this phrase used in golf This comes from the Des Moines Daily News, June 1919:

 “In defeating Walker Jr., youthful star from Staten Island was pushed to the utmost reaching the final hole of the day with the youngster two down, one hole to go.”

-- I’m attempting to go three weeks without eating anything with a lot of sugar in it.
-So far, I have two weeks down and there’s one more to go.
+- I’m attempting to go three weeks without eating any fast food.
+So far, my progress is two down and one more to go.